 This can be guaranteed in a diversity of ways, either by a general ban on food that is not certified as produced without synthetic pesticides, or even a correspondingly high taxation and/or the subsidisation of European products that have been produced in a biodiversity-friendly way.
 It is clear that such measures are indispensable for the protection of European agriculture.
 At the same time, it is to be expected that such a trade policy can send out positive steering effects for a system change in other parts of the world.
 However, as this affects international trade agreements, and these cannot be subject to ECIs, this demand is (only) listed in the ECI Annex, and therefore does not formally belong to its central demands.
 But one thing is clear to us: we will all have to deal with this political question, because transformation can only happen if unfair competition from products that do not meet similar ecological standards can be excluded.

 An answer to the question of how to feed a world population that will have grown to a projected 9 billion by 2050 was provided about ten years ago by the International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD).
-Its key recommendations included improving agro-ecological and low-input farming methods, plant breeding for better climate, temperature and pest resistance, as well as compensation for environmental services and reducing dependency on fossil fuels.
+Its key recommendations included improving agro-ecological and low-input farming methods (PDF document), plant breeding for better climate, temperature and pest resistance, as well as compensation for environmental services and reducing dependency on fossil fuels.
 What you will not find in the report, however, are recommendations to use pesticides in order to secure the world's food supply.
 On the contrary, the IAASTD recommends the replacement of agrochemicals by biocontrol.
 The claim that pesticides are necessary to secure the world's food supply is therefore nothing more than the narrative of large agrochemical groups, which earn billions of euros from the sale of pesticides.
 There is no scientific evidence to support such claim, it is just a myth.

 Over the last decades, the development of organic farming and the implementation of agroecology has clearly proven that farming without pesticides is a very real option.
 It is knowledge-intensive and requires adaptation from farmers.